|Infectious Diseases Summit|

 - Panel: Pricing and P&T Committee’s Role in Determining Novel Antibiotic Usage

-The end of the Summit comes together with the General Session: Public/Private Partnerships in Support of Global Health.
+The summit will end with a General Session on Public/Private Partnerships in Support of Global Health.

 We hope to see you in Maryland!

 Amber Kempf at 626-256-6405 x110 or amber.kempf [at] gtcbio.com